2025 Singaporean general election: Opposition coalitions

+Lim during a PAR rally at NorthLight School.

-In June 2023, Peoples Voice (PV) secretary-general Lim Tean founded the People's Alliance for Reform (PAR), comprising PV, the RP, the People's Power Party (PPP), and the Democratic Progressive Party (DPP).
-This marked the first creation of a political alliance since the creation of the SDA for the 2001 general election.
-The PAR aimed to contest in all the seats which the respective parties contested in the previous election.
-However, in February 2025, the PPP withdrew from PAR, citing "irreconcilable strategic differences".
-Lim said that the PPP had insisted on contesting in Tampines GRC, a move opposed by the other coalition members.
-The other parties also objected to the PPP's support for halting COVID-19 vaccinations in the country.
+In June 2023, Peoples Voice (PV) secretary-general Lim Tean founded the People's Alliance for Reform (PAR), the first creation of a political alliance since the creation of the SDA for the 2001 general election.
+It comprised PV, RP, the People's Power Party (PPP), and the Democratic Progressive Party (DPP), and intended to contest all the seats which the respective parties had contested in the previous election.
+However, in February 2025, PPP withdrew from the PAR, citing "irreconcilable strategic differences".
+Lim said that PPP had insisted on contesting in Tampines GRC, a move opposed by the other coalition members.
+The other parties also objected to its support for halting COVID-19 vaccinations in the country.
 Despite the departure, Goh Meng Seng, secretary-general of the PPP, stated that the party was open to future collaboration with the PAR.
-In the same month, the PAR announced its plans to contest in several constituencies, including Jalan Besar GRC, Tanjong Pagar GRC, Nee Soon GRC, Potong Pasir SMC, Mountbatten SMC, Radin Mas SMC, Yio Chu Kang SMC, and Kebun Baru SMC, with combined teams fielded in GRCs.
+In the same month, the PAR announced its intention to contest in several constituencies, including Jalan Besar GRC, Tanjong Pagar GRC, Nee Soon GRC, Potong Pasir SMC, Mountbatten SMC, Radin Mas SMC, Yio Chu Kang SMC, and Kebun Baru SMC, with combined teams fielded in GRCs.

-Lim Tean of the Peoples Voice founded the People's Alliance for Reform.

-Lim had previously been convicted in July 2024 for practicing law without a valid certificate and sentenced to six weeks in jail and fined S$1,000 (US$745) on 17 February.
-Like Singh, he retained his eligibility for elections and announced his intention to appeal his conviction and sentence.
 Following the redrawing of electoral boundaries, Lim declared that the PAR was ready to contest in 10 constituencies.

-In October 2023, the Singapore People's Party (SPP), National Solidarity Party (NSP), Red Dot United (RDU), and Singapore United Party (SUP) announced a "non-formal partnership", named the Coalition.
+In October 2023, the Singapore People's Party (SPP), National Solidarity Party (NSP), Red Dot United (RDU), and SUP announced a "non-formal partnership" named the Coalition.
 The partnership was aimed at preventing three-cornered contests, developing a joint manifesto, and exploring candidate-sharing arrangements during elections.
 While the Coalition had no dominant party or leader, RDU was designated as the secretariat for administrative matters.

-The parties of the Coalition aimed to contest in Tampines GRC, Sembawang GRC, Ang Mo Kio GRC, Yio Chu Kang SMC, Kebun Baru SMC, Bishan–Toa Payoh GRC, Potong Pasir SMC, Jurong GRC, and Nee Soon GRC.
+The Coalition aimed to contest Tampines GRC, Sembawang GRC, Ang Mo Kio GRC, Yio Chu Kang SMC, Kebun Baru SMC, Bishan–Toa Payoh GRC, Potong Pasir SMC, Jurong GRC, and Nee Soon GRC.
 RDU volunteers also visited Tanjong Pagar GRC, Yuhua SMC, Kebun Baru SMC, and Radin Mas SMC.
-Following the changes in electoral boundaries, RDU announced its plans to contest in the GRCs of Jurong East–Bukit Batok, Nee Soon, and Tanjong Pagar, and the SMCs of Jurong Central, Jalan Kayu, and Radin Mas.
-NSP announced its plans to contest in the GRCs of Jalan Besar, Marine Parade–Braddell Heights, Marsiling–Yew Tee, Sembawang and Tampines, and the SMCs of Sembawang West and Tampines Changkat.
-On 12 April, RDU announced their departure from the Coalition, citing concerns about the involvement of other member parties in multi-cornered contests.
+Following the changes in electoral boundaries, RDU announced its plans to contest the GRCs of Jurong East–Bukit Batok, Nee Soon, and Tanjong Pagar, and the SMCs of Jurong Central, Jalan Kayu, and Radin Mas.
+NSP announced its plans to contest in the GRCs of Jalan Besar, Marine Parade–Braddell Heights, Marsiling–Yew Tee, Sembawang, and Tampines, and the SMCs of Sembawang West and Tampines Changkat.
+On 12 April, RDU announced its departure from the Coalition, citing concerns about the involvement of other member parties in multi-cornered contests.